 Step 1 – Strategy and insights

 Gaining insights from those who may want to join a study is an important way to tailor your brand to the people you’re targeting.
 So, to make sure your clinical trial is suiting your patients’ needs, you need to learn more about them, their day-to-day lives, and what’s affecting them the most.
 That way, you can reflect these insights into your brand and create materials that are relevant for them.
-And while some factors might be subjective, there can sometimes be a general consensus as to what patients do and don’t like when it comes to materials, from the colours, the copywriting and the visuals involved in clinical trial materials (we even did some research into this, which you can check out here).
+And while some factors might be subjective, there can sometimes be a general consensus as to what patients do and don’t like when it comes to materials, from the colours, the copywriting and the visuals involved in clinical trial materials.

 Step 2 – Identity and brand values

 This is where you start to give your clinical trial its personality.
 Give your clinical trial a name, a logo, a colour palette, and its brand values that you want to communicate.
 So much time and effort go into clinical trials, it’s worth spending that little bit of extra time to give it an identity to remember.
 Plus, this is your chance to share the values behind your clinical trial and to communicate its true intentions.
 This shows the confidence in your trial and makes it more reputable and trustworthy.